MicrosoftDocs/Advertising/advertising/bingads-13/guides/windows-app-uet-sdk.md

 To install Windows App UET SDK, [download the NuGet package](https://www.nuget.org/packages/Microsoft.BingAds.UETSdk).

 ### <a name="requirements"></a>Requirements

 You’ll need to have a UET tagID associated with your app.
 To create a new UET tag, see the [Universal Event Tracking help documentation](./universal-event-tracking.md#uet). *Note:* Currently, Windows App UET SDK only supports tracking events in Universal Windows Platform apps installed from the Microsoft Store through an ad.

 ## <a name="tracking-app-initialization"></a>Tracking App Initialization

 To create an instance of Windows App UET SDK, you’ll need to call the constructor *uetSdk = new UETSdk(number tagId);* where tagID is your UET tagID. *Note:* Once an instance of UET is created, the SDK will track launches of your app automatically.

 ### <a name="custom-goals"></a>Custom Goals via the trackGoal API

 The Windows App UET SDK provides the trackGoal API for tracking custom events and goals.
 You can pair this custom event tracking with conversion goals to measure the ROI (return on investment) of your advertising campaign.
 [Learn more about conversion goals and custom events](./universal-event-tracking.md#conversiongoals).

-**Optional Parameters**
+#### Optional Parameter

 These parameters help to capture richer user interaction data.
 These events are used in creating remarketing and dynamic remarketing lists and defining conversion goals.
 Here are some of the pages where these events could be applicable:

 - Homepage
 - Category browse page
 - Search results page
 - Product display page
 - Cart page
 - Purchase confirmation page and others

 Call the following to set custom goals: *uetSdk.TrackGoal (string action, string label, string category, float revenue, string currencyCode)*

 Use these parameters when constructing UET requests:

 | Parameter | Description |
 | --- | ----------- |